MINDFULNESS

 Guidelines

 • You must pre-register for class at services.recwell.wisc.edu.
 Registration opens 48 hours in advance and closes 15 minutes before class begins.
 You may cancel your registration online up to 2 hours prior to the class start time.
-Cancelling after that will result in a $5 late cancel/no-show fee.

 • A Rec Well employee will start checking in participants outside of the studio 10 minute before class begins.
 Once you’re checked in, you may enter the studio.

 • Late entry will not be permitted and no exit/re-entry will be allowed after class has started.
-If you must leave due to an emergency, you will not be able to return to class.

 Policies